lilynnli/sdn_firewall/README.md

 The system monitors how many requests each device on the external segment sends to each device inside the internal network.
    -  For every device inside the internal network, the system keeps track of both the number of requests from each individual external device and the overall total number of requests from all external devices.
    -  If the number of requests from one external device exceeds a certain limit, or the total number of requests from all external devices combined exceeds another limit within a short time window, the system identifies this as a potential DDoS attack.
-   -  When an attack is detected, further traffic from the detected external device is temporarily blocked for a set period.
+   -  When an attack is detected, ffurther traffic from the detected external device is temporarily blocked (with exponential backoff for repeated attempts).
    -  DDoS detection and blocking are applied only to connections coming from external devices into the internal network.

+## Dynamic CLI Interface

+While the controller is running, you can:
+   - Add/remove MAC addresses to/from the whitelist
+   - Add/remove/list firewall rules (protocol, IP, port, action)
+   - Exit the CLI (controller keeps running)

 ## System Requirements